Alaska Airlines: Introducing flights across the U.S. (2000s)

-Alaska Airlines Boeing 737-900 at Seattle–Tacoma International Airport.
-Alaska was the launch customer of the 737-900 aircraft.
+A Boeing 737-900 at Seattle–Tacoma International Airport.
+Alaska was the launch customer of the Boeing 737-900 aircraft.

 In May 2001, the airline took delivery of its first 737-900.
 In 2001, the airline was granted slot exemptions by the Department of Transportation to operate a nonstop flight from Ronald Reagan Washington National Airport to Seattle, but it was halted after only a week due to the September 11 attacks.
 The airline resumed service to Reagan Airport on December 4, 2001, to meet the demand.

 In January 2002, William Ayer was named CEO of Alaska Airlines.
 Ayer had been serving as president under Kelly since 1997, having come to Alaska from Horizon two years earlier after spending 13 years with the smaller airline.
 Ayer took over as chairman and CEO of the Alaska in 2002 upon Kelly's retirement.
 He led the company through a transformation called Alaska 2010 that was intended to insulate the airline from the traditional boom-bust cycle of the airline industry.

 In 2003, Alaska Airlines won the Technology Leadership Award from the magazine Air Transport World for its pioneering of new technologies both in the airport and within the airplane itself.

-The Boeing 737-800 replaced the airline's MD-83s, which were retired in August 2008.
+The Boeing 737-800 replaced the airline's MD-83's, which were retired in August 2008.

 In 2005, due to the greater efficiency of the Boeing 737 Next Generation and rising costs for maintenance, fuel, and crew training, Alaska Airlines decided to phase out its remaining 26 MD-80s and trained its pilots to fly the newer Boeing 737-800s that were being ordered to replace them.
 According to the airline, the MD-80 burned 1100 gal of fuel per hour, while the 737-800 burned just 850 gal per hour.
 The last MD-80 flights flew in August 2008, with one flight from San Jose to Seattle and another from Sacramento to Seattle.
 To mark its transition to an all-Boeing fleet, Alaska Airlines unveiled a 737-800 called Spirit of Seattle with Boeing's house colors painted on the fuselage and the airline's Inuit logo painted on the tail fin.

 Also in 2005, Alaska Airlines contracted out many of its jobs, including ground crew positions, to Menzies Aviation.
 In some cases, this resulted in an almost 40% decline in wages.
 This agreement was found to be a violation of union agreements in 2008 and the new ground crews caused enough damage to aircraft in the first year to make the savings negligible.
 In addition, Menzies contractors gained a reputation of stealing from checked bags after a few incidents in 2007.